day8/re-frame/README.md

 First, above all we believe in the one true [Dan Holmsand], the creator of Reagent, and his divine instrument the `ratom`.
 We genuflect towards Sweden once a day.

-Second, we believe in ClojureScript, and the process of building a system out of pure functions.
+Second, we believe in ClojureScript, immutable data and the process of building a system out of pure functions.

 Third, we believe that [FRP] is a honking great idea.
 You might be tempted to see Reagent as simply another of the React wrappers - a sibling to [OM] and [quiescent](https://github.com/levand/quiescent).
 But you'll only really "get"
-Reagent when you view it as an FRP library.
+Reagent when you view it as an FRP-ish library.
 To put that another way, we think that Reagent, at its best, is closer in nature to [Hoplon] or [Elm] than it is OM.